MirkMart/Lab_CompGeno/2023/4_GenomeAssembly/README.md

 ## Contig level assembly :

-We will use **[Wtdbg2](https://github.com/ruanjue/wtdbg2)** a very fast assemblers, but keep in mind that many others exist (*e.g* [CANU](https://github.com/marbl/canu);
+We will use **[Wtdbg2](https://github.com/ruanjue/wtdbg2)** a very fast assemblers, but keep in mind that many others exist and each one of them could perform better with different kind of data(*e.g*
+[CANU](https://github.com/marbl/canu);
 [Falcon](https://github.com/falconry/falcon);[HiFiasm](https://github.com/chhylp123/hifiasm))